odhondt/odhondt.github.io/_pages/about.md

 ## Remote Sensing & Image Processing Scientist

+Research scientist in remote sensing and image processing with 15+ years of academic experience.
+My expertise lies in bridging computer vision with Synthetic Aperture Radar (SAR) technology, alongside solid skills in machine learning and geospatial analysis.

+Previously, as a Senior SAR Scientist at Floodbase, I focused on flood mapping, contributing to disaster management and climate change mitigation.
+My passion lies in leveraging technology for societal betterment through research and innovation.

 From January 2022 to September 2023 I was a Senior SAR scientist at Floodbase, a US climate tech startup.

 From September 2011 to August 2021, I was a Researcher at TU-Berlin (Technical University of Berlin) in the Computer Vision and Remote Sensing Group.